-Watanabe-san is probably the first to have discovered a copy of this invaluable document in the National Diet Library of Tokyo and Japanese Aircraft Paint Expert Owaki Katsushi was working on a publication with the "Kariki 117" as its centerpiece.
-Unfortunately a "researcher" that calls himself "Summer" spilled the beans, as he often does destroying efforts for serious research, obtained photocopies from the library and started selling photocopies (of the photocopies) around the world.
-Owaki-san was left with no other option but to release his copies of the "Kariki 117" on-line leaving his publication dream unfulfilled due to his very untimely passing a few years ago.
-His blog AFAIK is still on-line as a rather sad testament of his legacy.
+Watanabe-san is probably the first to have discovered a copy of this invaluable document in the National Diet Library of Tokyo and Japanese Aircraft Paint Expert Owaki Katsushi was working on a publication with the "Kariki 117" as its centrepiece.
+Unfortunately, a "researcher" that calls himself "Summer" spilt the beans, as he often does, destroying efforts for serious research, obtained photocopies from the library and started selling photocopies (of the photocopies) around the world.
+Owaki-san was left with no other option but to release his copies of the "Kariki 117" online leaving his publication dream unfulfilled due to his very untimely passing a few years ago.
+His blog AFAIK is still online as a rather sad testament to his legacy.

 Well, Model Art went to the National Diet Library, was able to scan each individual color sample of the "Kariki 117" together with color chips from the "Nihon Toyoo Kogyokai" (Japanese Paint Industry) Color Chart, QP card 101 and color chips created by Hasegawa Ichiro and present all the colors useful for a Zero-sen model in their October 2016 issue, magazine number 950.
 And as if this was not enough, they also have a special section with paint samples of grays and greens by the various Tamiya, Mr. Color and GSI Creos Acrysion.
 Plus various details and amazing Zero models.